restqa/documentation/README.md

 3. **Processing:** This is where the magic happens.
-The data and test suite enters into the processing pipeline which is handled by **RestQApi** which is a part of RestQa Ecosystem and based on Cucumber-js.
+The data and test suite enters into the processing pipeline which is handled by **RestQApi** which is a part of RestQa Ecosystem and based on **Cucumber-js**.